Bobbalong/Mobile-Robot-Arm/README.md

 Power- Distinguish what power is needed and define a sutible source that is untethered and rechargeable.

 Control/Commands- Gain feedback for motor position.
 Refine controls to tackle motor movement based on duration of input.
-Define functions to perform specfic maneuvers.
+Define functions to perform specfic maneuvers, i.e. move arm efficiently from current extended position to deposit area on wheelbase.